ridhimrastogi/Alfred/REPORT.md

  - Assuming your scrum master sent this message to you on Mattermost, go to Google Drive
  - Wish for your browser to remember the credentials for your email account
  - Create a new Google Docs file
  - Try sharing it with your team members; Oops! you need to name it first.
-Give a name, for example "retro-notes-s8"
+Give it a name, "retro-notes-s8"
  - Once you do that, it asks you to mention the email addresses of users you want to share that file with
  - After adding all the names (assuming you dont want to share the file with entire organization but just your team members), notify everyone that they must have received a link via email